Dinefwr park and castle and Tregeyb wood, Llandeilo – bluebell walk

 The path from castle woods to Penlan park is quite narrow so care needed, but not vertiginous.

-We will then make our way back to Llandeilo town centre and walk down to the banks of the River Towy crossing the very shaky
+We will then make our way back to Llandeilo town centre and walk down to the banks of the River Towy and through fields to Ffairfach

 The inscription "Touching the Tywi" relates to a song that was sung at Henry's funeral, with the words and lyrics being written by Henry.